BluRosie/hgss-moves/README.md

  replace narc a011 with a011.narc and a027 with a027.narc

 ### TODO
- label things better (the flags field, move effects, check out contest appeal field)
+ label things better (move effects, check out contest appeal field)

  look into move animations and scripts